Bryce Canyon – A Utah Treasure

 An Afternoon Alternative for Crowd Avoidance

-So, we took a side trip to Kodachrome Basin State Park, located only 30 minutes southeast of Bryce.
-This turned out to be a great choice.
-We found significantly fewer people.
-In fact, there were only 7 cars in the parking lot for this Park’s most popular trails.
+Since Bryce Canyon was filling with people towards the end of our morning hike, we left for the rest of the day and took a side trip to Kodachrome Basin State Park.
+This small State Park is located only 30 minutes southeast of Bryce, and is never nearly as crowded as Bryce Canyon can be.
+In fact, at the time of our afternoon visit, there were only 7 cars in the parking lot for this Park’s most popular trails.

 Kodachrome Basin gave us a completely different kind of Utah red rock hiking experience.
 This Park is especially known for its monolithic sedimentary pipes.
 I’ve written another blog post with photos and more details about Kodachrome Basin State Park, but here are a few to whet your appetite.